ethboi/the-juice/README.md

 The website works with large files.
 Make sure to install git lfs https://git-lfs.com/ \
 homebrew: `brew install git-lfs`\
 Then install git lfs in your repository `git lfs install`.\
-Track the files that are to big for the normal repo `git lfs track "*.mov"`.\
+Track the files that are too big for the normal repo `git lfs track "*.mov"`.\
 Make sure .gitattributes is tracked with: `git add .gitattributes`.

 ## Available Scripts